 - Export market access will be affected by the use of vaccination in Australia. - Because products (eg meat and milk) from vaccinated animals are considered safe for human consumption, these animals and products may still potentially enter the domestic market. - Under an eradication policy, vaccinated animals must be considered potentially infected.
-Their presence may adversely affect export market access. - The challenges of balancing the use of different vaccines with side effects and the potential for vaccine failure must be carefully considered in procuring a vaccine and deciding on the vaccination program to be used.
+Their presence may adversely affect export market access.

+The challenges of balancing the use of different vaccines with side effects, the potential for infected vaccinated animals to shed virus and the potential for vaccine failure must be carefully considered in procuring a vaccine and deciding on the vaccination program to be used.